spageektti/sapphire/README.md

 ---

-Now you are ready to use Sapphire on both Android and Linux!
+Now you are ready to use Sapphire on both Android and GNU/Linux!
 Enjoy your experience!

 ## Developer Guide